How to Copy a Formula in Excel

 Copy Formulas with Absolute or Mixed Cell References

-If you want to move or copy Excel formulas so that no cell references are changed, the best way would be to change cell references to absolute references.
+If you’d like to move or copy exact formulas without changing cell references, you should change cell relative references to absolute references.
 For example, adding ($) sign to relative cell reference (B1) makes it an absolute reference ($B$1), so it remains static no matter where the formula is copied or moved.

-In some cases, you may need to use mixed cell references ($A1 or A$1) to lock either a row or column.
+But sometimes, you may need to use mixed cell references ($B1 or B$1) by adding a dollar ($) sign in front of the column letter or the row number to lock either a row or a column in place.

 Let us explain with an example.
 Suppose you have this table that calculates the monthly savings by subtracting rent (B9) from earnings (in column B) every month.

-As you can see in the screenshot below, the formula includes an absolute cell reference ($B$9) to fix the rent amount to cell B9, and a relative cell reference to cell B2 because you want this reference to adjust for each row.
+In the example below, the formula uses an absolute cell reference ($B$9) to lock the rent amount to cell B9, and a relative cell reference to cell B2 because it needs to be adjusted for each row to match each month.
 B9 is made absolute cell reference ($B$9) because you want to subtract the same rent amount from each month’s earnings.

 Let’s say you want to move the balances from column C to column E. If you copy the formula (by usual copy/paste method) from cell C2 (=B2-$B$9) will change to =D2-$B$9 when pasted in cell E2, making your calculations all wrong!